steenhansen/type-czech/README.md

     //function PRE_check_yourFunction(param_1, param_2){ }
     //function POST_check_yourFunction(results){ }

-    //yourFunction = type_czech.linkUp(yourFunction, PRE_check_yourFunction, POST_check_yourFunction)
+    //yourFunction=type_czech.linkUp(yourFunction, PRE_check_yourFunction, POST_check_yourFunction)

     function yourFunction(param_1, param_2){
       return results
     }

 <b>So basically linkUp() and isActive() are the only two TypeCzech functions that are always safe to call.</b>
 As long as the below construct is used, regardless of whether or not TypeCzech.js has been loaded.
-Thus enveloping all TypeCzech calls with linkUp() and isActive() will ensure no reference errors are caused when TypeCzech is turned off by not loading the TypeCzech.js file.
+Thus enveloping all TypeCzech calls with linkUp() and isActive() will ensure no reference errors are caused when TypeCzech is turned on or off by not loading the TypeCzech.js file.

     if (typeof TypeCzech === 'function')
       type_czech = TypeCzech('THROW-EXCEPTIONS')